secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 #### 2. Regional Support Satisfaction

-All regions will recieve a Quarterly Customer Satisfaction survey at the beginning of each new quarter.
+All regions will receive a Quarterly Customer Satisfaction survey at the beginning of each new quarter.
 Our team aims for a 92% satisfaction rating for their supported region.
 This survey is a valuable tool to provide feedback on areas of improvement related to the Quote to Cash lifecyle.

-Results from the survey will be used to evaluate team member performance and to idenitify areas for improvement.
+Results from the survey will be used to evaluate team member performance and to identify areas for improvement.

 #### 3. Case Reduction through Proactive Support - Training, Documentation, and System Improvements

-The Deal Desk team will be responsible for taking action on feedback recieved in our Quarterly CSAT survey by improving process related to common quoting errors, opportuntiy bugs, or gaps in process documentation.
+The Deal Desk team will be responsible for taking action on feedback received in our Quarterly CSAT survey by improving process related to common quoting errors, opportunity bugs, or gaps in process documentation.
 The goal is to decrease the number of cases and enable the field to complete the standard duties related to quoting without Deal Desk intervention.
 Deal Desk will always assist in complex or non-standard deals.

 In addition, the following reports are used to ensure an evenly balanced workload between team members.
 Data will be used to identify process gaps, inefficiencies, and trends or common errors in the Quote to Cash lifecycle with the mission to improve these areas.